transmissions11/solcurity/README.md

 ## Calls in Functions

 - `X1` - Is the result checked and errors dealt with?
 (SWC-104)
 - `X2` - If there is an error, could it cause a DoS.
-Like balanceOf causing revert.
-(SWC-113)
+Like balanceOf causing revert (SWC-113)
 - `X3` - What if it uses all gas?
 - `X4` - Is an external contract call needed?
 - `X5` - Is a lock used?
 If so are the external calls protected?